Mainframe-Archive/mainframe-os/docs/roadmap.md

 - **Additional Tokens:** Support for DAI, and ability to include other tokens dynamically in system wallet.
 - **Transfer funds using Wyre or Coinbase:** Users can use a credit card to purchase ETH with the integrated Wyre Service;
 or authorize Mainframe OS to transfer funds from a Coinbase wallet.
-- **Integrated ETH <> MFT exchange:** Built-in access to Uniswap contracts and community-funded liquidity pool for easy ETH<>MFT exchanges.
+- **Integrated ETH <> MFT exchange:** Built-in access to Uniswap contracts and community-supplied liquidity pool for easy ETH<>MFT exchanges.
 - **Decentralized file management:** Visual file explorer for storing, accessing, and managing files in the decentralized storage layer.
 - **File sharing:** Ability to share encrypted files with contacts

 ### Mainframe apps

-- **Messenger:** Reference app to showcase new communications protocol and SDK APIs.
-- **File sharing:** Reference app to showcase new user storage and file sharing capabilities.
+- **Messenger (v1):** Coming full circle back to our Mainframe messaging roots.
+First iteration of our marquee decentralized messaging app leveraging the all-new communications protocols through Mainframe SDK.
+- **File sharing (v1):** Create, manage, and share files privately and securely with Mainframe OS contacts.
+Initial version of an app based on decentralized storage protocols available through Mainframe SDK.

-## Future Exploration
+## Future Roadmap

-We've got our hands full with all of the current development and research projects, but we're not forgetting about these important projects and will turn attention to them as soon as we can (or as soon as we must):
+We'll continue to plan and update the roadmap to stay **two releases ahead**.
+Anything beyond that is unrealistic in this rapidly changing technological landscape.

+#### Projects Backlog
+(In no particular order.
+Subject to change.)

-- **Usage tracking for platform and dapps**
+- Usage tracking for platform and dapps
-- **Mobile version of Mainframe OS**
+- Mobile version of Mainframe OS
-- **Shared encryption**
+- Shared encryption
-- **Group communications**
+- Group communications
-- **Light-node integration for Ethereum & Swarm**
+- Light-node integration for Ethereum & Swarm
-- **Integration of Swarm incentivization**
+- Integration of Swarm incentivization
-- **Decentralized database integration**
+- Decentralized database integration
+- Multi-chain support
+- Decentralized identity integration
+- Distributed compute
+- Additional integrations for decentralized storage layer
+- Publish/index/access decentralized content
+- Developer Tools